r3nagad3/Progress-Bar/README.md

         Can go over 100, but limit the bar itself and change its colour Display usage amount, centered

+## How to Use

+Best way to run this is to download the project as a ZIP file and run the two following files.
+One that runs the progress bar demo, and one that runs the progress bar demo and the javascript functions to test in QUINT.

+* To run this progress bar demo run the file: index.html
+* To run the testing for this demo, run the file: test-progress-action-qunit.html

+Also at the bottom of this README is a link to one of my testing site that I have uploaded this project to for a demo.

 ## Testing

 Testing is done via qunit https://qunitjs.com/.
 This was used to build the javascript functions based around the above behaviours using TDD.